 Race / Ops Directing + Project Management

-In 14 years, I've worked on around 1,000 events - including a few hundred races from 4 participants to 40,000+ .
+In almost 20 years, I've worked on around 1,000 events - including several hundred races from 4 participants to 40,000+ .
 Besides that - I've worked on hundreds of festivals, weddings, concerts, conferences, and trade shows, so there is hardly an area of your operation I am not comfortable with.
 I am Fork and First Aid/CPR certified, and I specialize in managing small, nimble teams moving fast and juggling priorities.

 My background in sociology and years on the road has translated into a passion for connecting teams that passionate, positive, and above all get the job done.
 In particular, I enjoy connecting the right vendors vertically and horziontally into a lean, effective project timeline that translates into achieving race week goals in a smooth and effective manner.